jhavishesh/Questt-To-Do/README.md

-# Quest To Do App
+# Questt To Do App

 This is a task management application built with Next.js, TypeScript, Tailwind CSS, and Mobx State Tree.
 It allows users to create, view, update, and delete tasks.
 The application utilizes local storage for data persistence.